Guiping

 Guiping (桂平 (Guìpíng, Gwai3ping4)) is a county-level city in eastern Guangxi, China.
 It is under the administration of Guigang City, located at the confluence of the Qian and Yu rivers, which are the Xi River's primary north and south tributaries, respectively.

 Names

-Guiping was formerly known as Xunzhou.
+Guiping was formerly known as Xunzhou (浔州).
 From 1855 to 1861 it was the capital of the rebel state of Da Cheng and was called Xiujing.